 - The judge decides you don’t have to for a unique reason

 The court may decide that you must use the 5-hour DVD or online program called KidCare for Co-Parents: An Educational Program for Divorcing Families to complete the Parent Education Program requirement.
 If one parent’s requirement is waived, it doesn’t necessarily mean the other parent’s requirement will be waived too.

 If you can’t attend an in person Parent Education Program, you may file a Motion to permit completion of parent education program via DVD or online (CJD-445).
 KidCare for Co-Parents is a 4.5 hour multimedia, interactive program that can be used with a DVD player on either a personal computer or a TV.
 The motion must include the reason you believe you can’t attend a Parent Education Program in person.
 The DVD program may be ordered in unusual situations, such as:

 - Extended military service

-If allowed, you must complete the interactive program and get a Certificate of Attendance.
-One parent being allowed to complete the program online or via DVD doesn’t necessarily mean the other parent will be allowed to.
-You must give the certificate to the court no later than 30 days after completing of the program.
+If you’re allowed, you must complete the interactive program and get a Certificate of Attendance.
+If one parent is allowed to complete the program online or via DVD, it doesn’t necessarily mean the other parent will be allowed to.
+You must give the certificate to the court no later than 30 days after completing the program.